 A patchwork of state laws exists to protect Americans from genetic discrimination, although these laws vary widely in the scope, applicability, and amount of protection provided.
 GINA sets a floor of minimum protection against genetic discrimination and does not preempt state laws with stricter protections.

 Some states have passed laws that go beyond the scope of GINA to prohibit genetic discrimination for "other insurances", including life insurance, disability insurance, and long-term care insurance.
 In 2011, California passed the "California Genetic Information Nondiscrimination Act" (CalGINA), which extended protections even further to prohibit genetic discrimination in emergency medical services, housing, mortgage lending, education, and other state-funded programs.
-At present, 17 states have additional laws restricting the use of genetic information in determining coverage for life insurance, 17 states for disability insurance, and eight states for long-term care insurance.
+You may visit the Genome Statute and Legislation Database to search for relevant state laws.